 The D, R and J marks (not shown) may be laid in any part of the Broad.

 The Dolphin denotes an obstruction and shall be passed to the east (see SI 10.1).
 Mark Room does not apply.

-April22
+Revised April 2022 and valid until further notice.